onekiloparsec/KPCJumpBarControl/README.md

 -----

-KPCJumpBarControl is designed for you to use only the `JumpBarControl` class, and fill it with a tree of object conforming to `JumpBarSegmenting`.
+KPCJumpBarControl is designed for you to use only the `JumpBarControl` class, and fill it with a tree of object conforming to `JumpBarItem`.
 A helper class `JumpBarSegment` is here for that, if you need one.
 Simply place a `NSView` in a storyboard or xib, where you need a jump bar, change its class to `JumpBarControl` and that's it.
 To react when the jumbpar selection change, implement the `JumpBarControlDelegate` methods.